-As you analyze your daily live, it becomes clear to see how you act differently depending on the situations and circumstances that you find yourself in.
+As you analyze your daily life, it becomes clear to see how you act differently depending on the situations and circumstances that you find yourself in.
 The question then needs to be asked, ‘Who are we?’, and more specifically for you:

 Who am I?

-Are you the father or mother?
+Are you the father or the mother?
 Are you the accountant, secretary, or manager?
-Are you the person who gets frustrated as traffics screeches to a halt on the way to an important meeting?
+Are you the person who gets frustrated as traffic screeches to a halt on the way to an important meeting?
 Or are you a combination of all these things and willingly, or unwillingly, change your role to match your situation?
 These are all valid responses to a question such as ‘Who am I?’ and if you have come to the conclusion that you are a combination of the different roles that you take on, there is only one more question to be asked:

 Who or what has the ability to analyze these different roles and notice how you behave differently depending upon the circumstances?

-Beyond your daily behavioral patterns, it is equally easy to see how the ‘self’ changes as one ages.
+Beyond your daily behavioral patterns, it is equally easy to see how the ‘self’ changes as one age.
 When you look at various photos from your life, you can see drastic changes in your physical body.
 When you analyze the thoughts that are going through your head, you can recall how they were different at different stages of your life.
 This reality of change, however, doesn’t stop us from thinking about ourselves as being the same person our entire lives.